 Trust Corpus shall mean the Initial Settlement, further settlements, subsequent transfers, acquisitions, assignments of any property, whether movable or immovable, which have been settled into the Trust in the manner provided in Clause 2 C.

-Trust Deed or Deed of Trust shall mean this Deed settling the properties mentioned in Clause 2 C for ___________Family Private Trust, which may also be alternatively referred to herein as “this Deed” or “this Trust Deed” or “this Deed of Declaration of Trust” or “this Indenture” or “this Instrument”, further the expression shall also include any amendment and/or restatement of this Deed in as much as such amendment and/or restatement of this Deed is executed in terms of the provisions of this Deed.
+Trust Deed or Deed of Trust shall mean this Deed settling the properties mentioned in Clause 2 C for _Smith __________Family Private Trust, which may also be alternatively referred to herein as “this Deed” or “this Trust Deed” or “this Deed of Declaration of Trust” or “this Indenture” or “this Instrument”, further the expression shall also include any amendment and/or restatement of this Deed in as much as such amendment and/or restatement of this Deed is executed in terms of the provisions of this Deed.

 Trustee: The term Trustee shall mean and include Initial Trustee, Successor Trustee, Additional Trustee unless specifically mentioned otherwise in this Deed.